makism/az-fn-for-fun/README.md

 ## Azure Data Explorer

-Use [Azure Data Explorer](https://azure.microsoft.com/en-us/products/storage/storage-explorer) to initialize the Queue, nd fetche the connection string.
+Use [Azure Data Explorer](https://azure.microsoft.com/en-us/products/storage/storage-explorer) to initialize the Queue, and fetch the connection string.